-The "Open GL 3.3" and "-1018" error messages may occur during install process or when launching an ON1.
-This problem is a Windows specific issue and is easily resolved by updating the GPU Driver and configuring the ON1 program to run off of the high performance GPU.
+The "Open GL 3.3" and "-1018" error messages may occur during the install process or when launching an ON1.
+This problem is a Windows-specific issue and is easily resolved by updating the GPU Driver and configuring the ON1 program to run off of the high-performance GPU.
 However, you will first need to make sure your machine meets our minimum requirements.
 The full system requirements to run our current programs can be found here.

 Your machine must support Open GL 3.3 or higher with at least 256 Mb of dedicated video memory.
 If you are not sure whether your machine's GPU supports Open GL 3.3 or above, you will need to check the manufacturer's website.

 Once you have confirmed your GPU is compatible, you will need to update your GPU driver and reinstall the ON1 application to fix this error.
 You will be able to download and install the latest GPU driver from AMD, NVIDIA or Intel's website by clicking the link below:

 It is critical that you visit the manufacturer's website to download the latest driver update directly from them as updating thru the Windows Updater build into your OS will not give you the latest driver.

 After updating your GPU driver, please reinstall your ON1 program.
 You will be able to download the most current version from our Downloads for Owners page or from within your User Account on our website.